An Overview of CDSCO Cosmetic Import Registration

 How will Corpbiz help you?

 Corpbiz assists in applying CDSCO Cosmetic Import Registration Certificate.
-The applicant may find it difficult to comply with documentation and requirements, as we mentioned above.
+The applicant may find it difficult to comply with paper works and requirements, as we mentioned above.
 So in such a case, it is recommendable to contact Corpbiz, who will definitely guide you on each step of the procedure.

 Frequently Asked Questions